 - Phencyclidine (PCP)

-To read more about this, please see the National RTAP "Drug and Alcohol Testing DOT and FTA Compliance" technical brief
+To read more about this, please see the National RTAP Substance Abuse Awareness Training, Testing, and Compliance Technical Brief

 According to the FTA, a violation of the alcohol policy is a confirmed blood alcohol level of 0.04 or greater.
 If an employee has a confirmed blood alcohol level between 0.02 and 0.039, he/she should be removed from duty for 8 hours unless a re-test < 0.02 blood alcohol level.